SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

 9 Steps (9 passed)
 0m5.658s
 ```
-As you can see this calls the existing step definitions defined in the OASStepDefs class.
+As you can see this calls the existing step definitions defined in the OASStepDefs/RestStepDefs classes (as did the above examples).

 ## Assertion reference